mercadopago/devsite-docs/guides/shopify/how-tos-migrate-cho-api.en.md

 >
 > Attention
 >
-> This new app is only for card payments.
-Soon, we will communicate the launch exclusively for Pix and indicate the necessary documentation for migration or installation.
-For now, use [Mercado Pago Checkout Pro](/developers/en/docs/shopify/integration-configuration/checkout-pro) for payments with **Pix** and **boleto bancário**.
+> This new application is exclusive for card payments.
+To set up Pix payments, refer to the [corresponding documentation](/developers/en/docs/shopify/integration-configuration/pix).
+For boleto bancário payments, use [Mercado Pago Checkout Pro](/developers/en/docs/shopify/integration-configuration/checkout-pro).

-See below how to install the new app, **Mercado Pago Cartões**, and uninstall the old one, **Checkout Transparente MP**, to avoid service interruption on Shopify.

 ## Install the new app